-The Corporation's authorized capital is made up of an unlimited number of multiple voting shares (the "Multiple Voting Shares"), without par value with voting rights of six votes per Multiple Voting Share, an unlimited number of subordinate voting shares (the "Subordinate Voting Shares"), without par value with voting rights of one vote per Subordinate Voting Share, and an unlimited number of subordinate exchangeable voting shares (the "Subordinate Exchangeable Voting Shares"), without par value with the Multiple Voting Shares and the Subordinate Voting Shares, the "Shares"), without par value with voting rights of one vote per Subordinate Voting Shares, the "Shares"), without par value with voting rights of one vote per Subordinate Exchangeable Voting Share.
-The Subordinate Exchangeable Voting Shares have been automatically exchanged for Subordinate Voting Shares, in accordance the exchange schedule provided by the Articles of Amalgamation dated May 12, 2017 (the "Date of the Amalgamation").
+The Corporation's authorized capital is made up of an unlimited number of Multiple Voting Shares without par value with voting rights of six votes per share, an unlimited number of Subordinate Voting Shares and Subordinate Exchangeable Voting Shares, all without par value with voting rights of one vote per share.
+The Subordinate Exchangeable Voting Shares have been automatically exchanged for Subordinate Voting Shares, without any further intervention on the part of the Corporation or the holder of such shares, in accordance the exchange schedule provided by the Articles of Amalgamation dated May 12, 2017 (the "Date of the Amalgamation").

-As of December 23, 2020, there were 19,966,523 Multiple Voting Shares issued and outstanding and 62,791,831 Subordinate Voting Shares.
+As of December 20, 2019, there were 19,966,523 Multiple Voting Shares issued and outstanding and 49,428,055 Subordinate Voting Shares.